A Guide to Buying a House in: Alabama

 So, you're looking to buy a house in Alabama.
 Well, luckily for you we've compiled a little guide to the housing market of The Yellowhammer State (that's one of their nicknames, by the way).
 We'll cover some of the factors that just might help you make your decision.
 Plus, we'll include a bit of fun stuff, too.
 Let's get started.

 The first question on a lot of people's minds when moving to a new state is "Where will I shell out the most green?"
-Thanks to our friends at homesnacks.net, we've compiled a list of the places with the biggest and smallest money-factors in Alabama, as of the beginning of 2018.
+We've compiled a list of the places with the biggest and smallest money-factors in Alabama, as of the beginning of 2018.

 Most expensive cities:

 So now you've got a good starting point for narrowing down your search, if affordability matters to you (as it should).
 No matter what area you choose to move out to, you can always find affordable home insurance within our trusted network.

 Alabama's Housing Market

 Of course, if a place has a groovy housing market, that'll serve as extra inspiration to move there.
 So what's the market like in Alabama, as of late?
 We'll dive right in and find out.

 Birmingham is THE hottest place to buy a home in Alabama.
 It's the most populated city and has lots of job opportunities in fields like construction, banking and publishing.
 There's also a happenin' downtown area.